 For more information please visit Steven online at www.slandismusic.com.
 Steven is available for upright bass lessons, composition instruction, and music theory tutoring.
 He can be reached at firstname.lastname@example.org.

-RUTH METHENY received her B.S. in Music Education on a full music scholarship in 1976 at Austin Peay State University.
-She and husband Gary moved to Greensboro, where Ruth joined the Greensboro Symphony.
-After teaching strings in the Guilford County School System, she received a Graduate Assistantship to attend Graduate School at UNCG, studying under Dr. David Moskovitz.
-Ruth received her Master’s Degree in Violin Performance in 1983, during which time she also became a member of the Winston-Salem Symphony.
-She has been the lead violinist of the Greensboro and Winston-Salem Symphony string education ensembles, developing educational programs and concerts for third- through fifth-grade elementary students, as well as performing with the Fun with Fiddles ensemble, providing concerts and hands-on activities for Kindergarteners in the Forsyth County Schools.
-Ruth attended Suzuki training in Steven’s Point, Wisconsin, and had a private studio of 24 students, where she taught violin technique to students through Book 6.
-She held the position of Principal First Violin and then Associate Concertmaster of the Winston-Salem Symphony, while also a member of various other chamber ensembles, such as the Greensboro Chamber Players, Greensboro Symphony Chamber Orchestra, and the Carolina Chamber Symphony.
-She has performed solo and ensemble recordings with Kindermusik International.
-Ruth can be reached at firstname.lastname@example.org.
+RUTH METHENY received her B.S. in Music Education on a full music scholarship in 1976 at Austin Peay State University, where she double majored in violin and piano.
+She and husband Gary moved to Greensboro, where Ruth joined the Greensboro Symphony Orchestra.
+After teaching strings in the Guilford County School System, she received an Assistantship to attend Graduate School at UNCG, studying under Dr. David Moskovitz.
+Ruth received her Masters Degree in Violin Performance in 1983, during which time she won an audition with the Winston-Salem Symphony.
+She has been the lead violinist of the Greensboro Symphony and Winston-Salem Symphony string education ensembles, developing educational programs and concerts for third- through fifth-grade elementary students.
+In 1983 Ruth attended Suzuki training in Stevens Point, Wisconsin, and began her home private teaching with a studio of 24 students.
+She has taught violin technique to students through Suzuki Book 10.
+Ruth joined the faculty of the Music Academy of NC in 2013 where she continues to enjoy teaching.
+She developed and presented the Fiddle Fun Program for string quartet that is currently lead by her, and performed with MANC string faculty, introducing Pre-K through second-grade students to string instruments and music in Title One Schools.
+During the Winter of 2020 she designed and developed a Childrens Concert program to be performed virtually for ages 4-8.
+This program is unique in that it involves MANC faculty playing Bass, Banjo, and Piano, along with Ruth playing Violin.
+She has held a variety of titled positions, including Principal First Violin and Associate Concertmaster of the Winston-Salem Symphony.
+Ruth has performed with many chamber ensembles, such as the Greensboro Chamber Players, Greensboro Symphony Chamber Orchestra, and the Carolina Chamber Symphony.
+She has performed solo and ensemble recordings with several local professional recording studios, including Ovation Sound and Kindermusik International.
+She has been the ground floor violinist for the start-up and continuation of the GSO/Cone Health CaringSounds program, performing various types of music for children of all ages from infancy to 17 years in the Pediatric Unit at Cone Hospital.
+This has been continued virtually during 2020-June 2021.
+She and husband Gary have two daughters who also live in Greensboro.
+Ruth can be reached at email@example.com.

 DAVID PHILLIPS is an active freelance violist in North Carolina and the Northeast.
 Originally from Albany, NY, he holds the BM from the Crane School of Music, SUNY Potsdam and the MM and Professional Performers Certificate from Penn State University.
 His major professors include Scott Rawls, Tim Deighton and Shelly Tramposh.